What is a landing page?

 Watching a video on a landing page requires minimal effort from your visitors (who can multi-task while watching and listening) while simultaneously keeping them on the page longer, resulting in additional time for your message to seep in.
-Highlighting the benefits of your offer in this visual/audio format helps seal the deal in your visitors’ minds so they take the desired action for which the page was created.
+Highlighting the benefits of your offer in this visual/audio format helps seal the deal in your visitors’ minds – leading them to take the desired action for which the page was created.

 Adding videos to your landing pages will also help your target audience find your content organically.
-Sources suggest that videos optimized for SEO are “52 times more likely to show up on page one of Google than a text article.”
+Experience have shown that landing pages with videos optimized for SEO have an increased click-through rate.

-In other words, videos qualify for higher rankings in search engines, making your landing page more easily found.
+In other words, videos assist your landing page to qualify for higher rankings in search engines, making your landing page more easily found and desirable for readers.

 3. Popping Call-to-Action

-Recall that the purpose of a landing page is to direct visitors to take one specific action.
-Direct attention to that desired action by inserting a call-to-action button in a color that contrasts with the rest of the page, preferably a warm color (red, orange, yellow).
+Direct attention on your landing page to its one desired action by inserting a call-to-action button in a color that contrasts with the rest of the page, preferably a warm color (red, orange, yellow).
 For example, if the page is primarily designed in blue and green, use an orange call-to-action button to stand out.

 4. Short Submission Form

 The best landing page is a dominant lead generation tool for your business.
 In order for visitors to receive the offer the page is built around, you need to include a form to collect their contact information.
-(It’s essentially a tradeoff—the visitor receives your offer in exchange for sharing their contact information, which you can then use later to follow-up with this qualified lead.)
+It’s a trade-off with each party (see what we did there?) getting something in return for their action.

 Keep in mind that the form is not meant to help you learn the visitor’s entire life story.
 Ask for just enough so you can reach out later for additional info (you know, once they’ve joined the party and had a slice of cake too).